Diffusion-Based Approximate MPC: Fast and Consistent Imitation of Multi-Modal Action Distributions: Acknowledgments

 We proposed \ac{DAMPC}, a diffusion-based \ac{AMPC} formulation capable of capturing multi-modal action distributions from a nonlinear \ac{MPC} demonstrator.
 By introducing specific design choices and reducing the number of denoising steps, we showed that diffusion models can be used for fast ($>$\SI{100}{\hertz}) and accurate control on real robotic systems, allowing for a speedup of more than $70 \times$ compared to the optimization-based \ac{MPC}.
 By controlling a 7-\ac{DOF} manipulator that exhibits multi-modal action distributions, we showed that consistent mode selection and reducing jerk in actions are essential for successful hardware deployment, which we achieved during the denoising process using \ac{GG} and \ac{ES}.\looseness=-1

-For future work, we plan to expand our results to higher-dimensional input and state spaces, e.g., vision, to utilize the potential of diffusion models fully.
-Moreover, in the current setup, the required training data remains high, resulting in slow synthesis of policies.
+For future work, we plan to expand our results to higher-dimensional input and state spaces, e.g., vision.
+Moreover, in the current setup, the required training data remains high, resulting in slow policy synthesis.
 A more-efficient sampling strategy during data generation could help generate new policies more efficiently.
 Applying \ac{DAMPC} to embedded hardware by downsizing the \ac{MLP} or applying quantization and pruning could further open up new application domains.\looseness=-1